 It is said that the people of Indus Valley Civilization who lived along the sides of River Indus in the Sindh region, were among the first to cultivate the cotton plant, harvested cotton, made threads from it and mastered the art of fabric making.
 It is from here the craft of fabric making spread to most of the known world and the South East Asian Batik may well be the variation of ajrak!

 There are about 18-19 steps involved in ajrak making.
 First, the fabric is washed and cleansed and it's called "Churrai".
-The fabric is then soaked in a special solution made of Soda Bicarb and special oil, which is a very complicated procedure that lasts several days.
-Both sides of the fabric are hand printed using hand-carved wooden blocks.
-At end of the production procedure, the finished ajraks are washed in Soda and water with some bleaching powder, to give it bright colors.
+The fabric is then soaked in a special solution made of Soda Bicarb and a special oil, which is a very complicated procedure that lasts several days.
+Both sides of the fabric are hand-printed using hand-carved wooden blocks.
+At the end of the production procedure, the finished ajraks are washed in Soda and water with some bleaching powder, to give it bright colors.